CodeBooster97/lambda-decorators/README.rst

 =========================
 |Version|_ |Docs|_ |Build|_ |SayThanks|_

+Attention: This is a fork of the original lambda-decorators package.

+The purpose of this fork is to eliminate the need for boto3 in the requirements.txt file.
+This is useful when you are using the lambda-decorators in a lambda function that is already running in an environment that has boto3 installed.
+This fork will not install boto3 as a dependency when you install lambda-decorators.

 A collection of useful decorators for making AWS Lambda handlers

 ``lambda_decorators`` is a collection of useful decorators for writing Python